 There's not a lot of us, but all you need is a small spark to ignite a big future!

-We have started sharing our passion with younger women in STEM.
+We have started sharing our passion with younger women and gender minorities in STEM.
 We hosted a seminar to introduce undergraduate students to the field of plasma physics and participated in the APS Conference for Undergraduate Women in Physics 2019 at TCNJ as panelists and exhibitors.
 We’re also frequent collaborators and participants of outreach activities organized by the PPPL science education department.

 Navigate to the sidebar to see a list of our members and their bios!